Hungarian dialects: Moldavian dialect

 Commonly called the Csángó dialect, this dialect differs the most from standard Hungarian, as a result of isolation from other Hungarian regions.
 The region where it is spoken is completely separated from the current territory of Hungary.
 The dialect has two subdialects: the archaic dialect and the Székely-Csángó dialect, the former being the only independently developed dialect of Hungarian, and could also be considered a regional language, while the latter was heavily influenced by the neighbouring Székely dialect.
 The Romanian census lists Csángó speakers separately from Hungarians.

 The archaic Csángó dialect still retains several characteristics of Middle Hungarian, the medieval version of Hungarian, but has a number of Romanian loanwords.
 Due to its extensive use of archaisms and words specific to the dialect, it is difficult to understand even for Hungarians who also speak Romanian.
 It has about 10–15,000 speakers, with a further 10–13,000 speakers who use a mixture of Archaic and Székely-Csángó dialects.

-Székely-Csángó dialect shows similarities with Székely subdialects, but it lacks words created during the language reform and has a larger amount of Romanian loanwords.
+Székely-Csángó dialect shows similarities with Székely subdialects, but it lacks words created during the language reform and has a larger number of Romanian loanwords.
 The majority of Csángós, around 40,000 persons, speak this dialect.